UnderDev/goEatAPI/README.md

 A live version can be found on [Heroku](https://goeatapi.herokuapp.com/)

 Be aware, due to the use of free limited usage Google API keys, **nearby places and their images may not load properly**.
 These usage limits are refreshed after 24 hours.
 Additionally, devices and browsers supporting HTML with geolocation are required.

+For security reasons, the **Facebook OAuth Login-in system will not work on build running on localhost**.
+For this reason, to see all of the app's features, it is advised to use the hosted version on heroku

 ##Introduction
 goEat is a service that provides a list of nearby places where you can get your mastication on.
 Using your current Geolocation,